GabeBecker2048/chesssnake/README.md

 Before using chessnake, you must create environment variables that point to your database.
 There are many ways to do this, but for this example I will use the [python-dotenv](https://pypi.org/project/python-dotenv/) package to load variables from a `.env` file

-Create a file named `.env` Add your database information
+Create a file named `.env`.
+Add your database information
 ```commandline
 CHESSDB_NAME='name_of_your_postgresql_db'
 CHESSDB_USER='user_for_your_postgresql_db'